WHAT'S THE FREQUENCY, KENNETH?

 This is something both Ouroussoff and the Times need to hear and understand.

-the brave new Architecture pages of The New York Times, Nicolai Ouroussoff will turn out to be more Goldberger than Goldberger, tiptoeing his way to irrelevance.
+If they don’t, the real and present danger is that there, in the brave new Architecture pages of The New York Times, Nicolai Ouroussoff will turn out to be more Goldberger than Goldberger, tiptoeing his way to irrelevance.

 The sound of greatness is the sound of eggshells crunching.